 Submission can be anything from essays, personal narratives, prose, interviews, but also visual art, photography, podcasts, film, dance, and many other forms of creative and collaborative works.

 What's that?
 Collaborative?
 Yes!
-The Writing for Change Journal also welcomes work that is done in collaboration with other people, groups of people, and even nonhuman people as well.
+The Writing for Change Journal also welcomes work that is done in collaboration with other individuals or groups.

-- - Large files such as audio or video files are welcomed, but not through email.
-Please email to make arrangements to transfer via Dropbox.
+- Large files such as audio or video files are welcomed, but not through email.
+Please email Dr. Boggs to make arrangements to transfer via Dropbox.

 Review process: All submissions will be reviewed by our editors and will receive a response.
 Submissions will either be "accepted," "rejected," or writers will be asked to "revise and resubmit" either for the current collection or our next one.

-Our commitment to writers: One of our goals as a community publishing platform is to maintain a meaningful and encouraging space for content creators to learn and grow as artists and community engaged citizen writers.
+Our commitment to writers: One of our goals as a community publishing platform is to maintain a meaningful and encouraging space for content creators to learn and grow as artists and community-engaged citizen writers.
 As a commitment to all writers and creators, if selected we would hold no legal rights to your work.
 By agreeing to let us publish your work, you grant the Writing for Change Journal and its readers permission to share it, paste it to our fridge, and recite it loudly to the muses under a moonlit sky, always with credit!
 Creators maintain copyright always.
 If, after publication, creators wish to revise and submit elsewhere, that's a-okay.
-For more information on the open-access nature of the Writing For Change Journal